microsoft/OpenAIWorkshop/scenarios/GettingStarted.md

 1. If a **Welcome to Microsoft Azure** popup window appears, click **Cancel** to skip the tour.

-1. Now you will see Azure Portal Dashboard, click on **Resource groups** from the Navigate panel to see the resource groups.
+1. Now you will see the Azure Portal Dashboard, click on **Resource groups** from the Navigate panel to see the resource groups.

     ![](media/select-rg.png "Resource groups")

-1. Confirm you have a resource groups present as shown in the below screenshot.
+1. Confirm you have resource groups present as shown in the below screenshot.
 The last six digits in the resource group name are unique for every user.

     ![](media/openai-1.png "Resource groups")